The Life of a Wine Explorer

 most importantly, provide value add to the US market leveraging her experiences and knowledge she gained in Italy.

-Realizing that most of the wine producers that she knows who are small, people farming their own land and driven by passion and tradition, were not yet present in the US market, she would start a company that would be focusing on new wines and foods to discover, while also allowing a platform and service to facilitate learning and discovery.
+Realizing that most of the wine producers that she knows who are small, people farming their own vineyard and driven by passion and tradition, were not yet present in the US market, she would start a company that would be focusing on new wines and foods to discover, while also allowing a platform and service to facilitate learning and discovery.

 Think of her idea as a portable version of Enoteca delle Lame which brings hard to find wines all across America AND combines that with the hands-on approach to lead you to wines you will enjoy, just like sisters Daniela and Romana did with Sheila in Bologna 20+ years ago.